 Americans Have Been Overdosed On Fluoride In Drinking Water

-You can choose the Go Berkey Kit Portable Water Filtration System for a water filter solution for travel.
+You can choose the Go Berkey Kit Portable Water Filtration System as a travel water filtration solution.
 This one is good for camping, school activities, hiking, and outdoor adventures.
-You can bring it anywhere you go since it is lightweight.
+You can take it anywhere you go, as it is lightweight.

-In addition, the product comes with the generic Sports Berkey portable water filter bottle, which is perfect for your adventurous side.
+Additionally, the product includes the generic Sports Berkey portable water filter bottle, ideal for your adventurous side.

 This product is constructed with AISI 304 stainless steel.
 This type of stainless steel has higher corrosion resistance than regular steel.

 With the Go Berkey Kit, you are assured that you can have clean drinking water anywhere you go.
-This is scientifically proven to remove 99.9% of fluoride.
+This has been scientifically demonstrated to remove 99.9% of fluoride.

 Sport Berkey Water Bottle